Documentation

 • For negative weights < 0, the edge will be given a blunt arrowhead (a line segment perpendicular to the edge direction) to indicate a repression relationship between the two nodes.

 • The thickness of the edge will vary based on the magnitude of the absolute value of the weight.
 Larger magnitudes will have thicker edges and smaller magnitudes will have thinner edges.
 The way that GRNsight determines the edge thickness is as follows.
 GRNsight divides all weight values by the absolute value of the maximum weight in the matrix to normalize all the values to between zero and 1.
 GRNsight then adjusts the thickness of the lines to vary continuously from the minimum thickness (for normalized weights near zero) to maximum thickness (normalized weights of 1).
-Normalization can be set using the box in the sidebar that appears once weighted graphs are loaded.
-Once set, the normalization can also be reset to the defaul value.
+The edge weight normalization factor (absolute value of largest magnitude weight) is displayed in the top Edge menu or side bar Edge panel when a weighted GRN is displayed.
+The user can change this factor by typing a value between 0.0001 and 1000 (or clicking the up/down arrows) into the Edge Weight Normalization Factor field in the top menu and hitting the Enter key.
+On the side bar panel, type a new factor (or use the up/down arrows) and click the Reset Factor button.
+Once changed, the normalization factor can also be returned to the default value by selecting the Edge > Reset Edge Weight Normalization Factor menu item from the top menu or by clicking the Reset Factor button in the Edge side bar panel.

 • The color of the edge also imparts information about the regulatory relationship.
 Edges with positive normalized weight values from 0.05 to 1 are colored red (magenta in GRNsight < v3.0.0); edges with negative normalized weight values from -0.05 to -1 are colored blue (cyan in GRNsight < v3.0.0).
-Edges with normalized weight values between -0.05 and 0.05 are colored gray to emphasize that their normalized magnitude is near zero and that they have a weak influence on the target gene.
-The threshold to show gray weights can be manipulated by using the Gray Threshold Slider.
-The threshold is based on 1% increments of the maximum weight.
-Optionally, users may specify that a gray edge be displayed as dashed, to provide additional visual indication of weak relationships.
+Edges with normalized weight values between -0.05 and 0.05 are colored gray to emphasize that their normalized magnitude within 5% of zero and that they have a weak influence on the target gene.
+The threshold to show edges as gray can be manipulated by using the Gray Threshold Slider in the Edge side bar panel.
+The threshold can be changed in 1% increments of the maximum weight from 0 to 100%.
+This option can be accessed from the top Edge menu where the user can type a number between 0 and 100 to represent the Gray Edge Threshold into the field or use the up/down arrows, followed by hitting Enter on the keyboard.
+Users may also specify that a gray edge be displayed as dashed line by selecting the option to Show Gray Edges as Dashed from the top Edge menu or by checking the corresponding box on the Edge side bar panel.
+This feature was implemented to help color-blind users to distinguish the gray edges from thin red or blue edges.

-• For the weighted edges to display with different colors and thickness, make sure that you have selected the menu item Edit > Preferences > Format edges based on optimized weight parameters.
-Selecting the menu item Edit > Preferences > Default to black edges with regular arrowheads will make the graph display as an unweighted graph even if the worksheet "network_optimized_weights" has real numbers instead of 1's to indicated weighted edges.
+• For the weighted edges to display with different colors and thicknesses, make sure that you have selected the menu item Edge > Enable Edge Coloring Based on Weight Values.
+Deselecting this menu item will make the graph display as an unweighted graph even if the worksheet "network_optimized_weights" has real numbers instead of 1's to indicated weighted edges.

 • If you hover your mouse over an edge on the graph, a tooltip will display the weight value to four significant digits.
-This behavior can be changed by selecting options under the "Hide/Show Edge Weights" sidebar menu header.
+This behavior can be changed by selecting options under the Edge menu on the top or side bar panel.
 "Always Show Edge Weights" will cause edge weights to display even when not moused over.
 "Never Show Edge Weights" will prevent any edge weights from showing up even if an edge is moused over.
+The edge weights appear over the centroid of the arc of the edge and will only move if the edge moves due to movement of the connected node.

-Once you have selected the spreadsheet file to be loaded, GRNsight automatically lays out the positions of the nodes and edges based on certain Force Graph Parameters.
+Once you have selected the network to be loaded, GRNsight automatically lays out the positions of the nodes and edges based on certain Force Graph Parameters.

 • Link Distance determines the minimum distance maintained between nodes, i.e., it changes the length of the edges.
 Smaller numbers specify shorter lengths, larger numbers specify longer lengths.
 The range of values for this parameter are 1 to 1000 with a default value of 500.